MisterFlicker/MisterFlicker/README.md

 - [Page Analyzer](https://github.com/MisterFlicker/python-project-83)

 ### About me
 Aims to become a professional Python backend-developer.
-I am interested in the direction of neural networks and am not going to be limited to one programming language.
+I am interested in the direction of neural networks and big data and I am not going to be limited to one programming language.

 ### Key skills:
 - Ability to work with **Linux** command line and **Git**